Rhizopus

 Rhizopus species grow as filamentous, branching hyphae that generally lack cross-walls (i.e., they are coenocytic).
 They reproduce by forming asexual and sexual spores.
-In asexual reproduction, sporangiospores are produced inside a spherical structure, the sporangium.
+In asexual reproduction, spores are produced inside a spherical structure, the sporangium.
 Sporangia are supported by a large apophysate columella atop a long stalk, the sporangiophore.
 Sporangiophores arise among distinctive, root-like rhizoids.
 In sexual reproduction, a dark zygospore is produced at the point where two compatible mycelia fuse.
 Upon germination, a zygospore produces colonies that are genetically different from either parent.